Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Implementation and System Details

 \section{Implementation and System Details}

-In this section, we provide the implementation and system-level details. some of these details are related to verification and data storage phases.
-Later, we shall compare these details with the state-of-the-art.

-\subsection{The procedure for Verification and Storage}
+\subsection{\textit{The procedure for Verification and Storage}}

-We define three sorts of nodes in our compress-store architecture, we define three types of nodes which have their own way of behavior explained below. \begin{itemize} \item[1.] \textbf{Initiator nodes:} These nodes are usually equipped with video camcorders and are able to capture, record the raw data and modify/edit the recorded video streams.
-These streams can be divided into one or more groups of GOPs.
+We define three sorts of nodes in our compress-store architecture, each with its own set of behaviors, as shown below. \begin{itemize} \item[1.] \textbf{Initiator nodes:} These type of nodes are usually equipped with video camcorders and are able to capture, record the raw data and modify/edit the recorded video streams.
+These streams can be divided into one or more GOPs in an edit mode.
 The captured GOPs are usually selected to be small and they constitute the block of information to be processed by the network. \item[2.] \textbf{Mining nodes:} These nodes are equipped with video compression tools/encoding software or hardware and ensures the security of the system throughout the operation.
-They process received frames of a GOP and send identification information (such as to show the intended compression is performed) to the network to initiate verification process.
-Once their work is verified, a block representing one GOP is added to the blockchain and they are rewarded with more storage space to use for mining. \item[3.] \textbf{Storage nodes:} These nodes are responsible of storing bulk data which is in our case the compressed multimedia source files.
+They process received frames of a GOP and send identification information (such as to show the intended compression is performed) to the network to initiate the verification process.
+Once their work is verified, a block representing one GOP is added to the blockchain and the mining nodes/addresses are rewarded with fees. \item[3.] \textbf{Storage nodes:} These nodes are responsible of storing bulk data which is in our case the compressed multimedia source files.
 These files are stored encrypted after compression.
-Storage nodes run a form of PoS algorithm to make sure that they reserved the amount of space that they promise to.
+Storage nodes run a form of PoSpace algorithm to make sure that they reserved the amount of space that they promise to.
 Although block verification verify the availability of data and the storage space, a travelling auditing service shall be used by the network to check this verification process at a regular basis.
-Storage nodes receive fees (or a cryptocurrency as the incentivisation mechanism) once they complete all the requirements of the PoS and as long as they store the multimedia data. \end{itemize}
+Storage nodes receive fees (or a cryptocurrency as the incentivisation mechanism) once they complete all the requirements of the PoSt and as long as they store the multimedia data. \end{itemize}

 Physical nodes of our peer-2-peer network can assume all these three types of node capabilities.
-For instance, \textit{full nodes} can initiate video storage, mine frames and store compressed multimedia data at the same time.
+For instance, \textit{full nodes} can initiate video storage, mine frames and store compressed multimedia data all at the same time.
 On the other hand, \textit{verifier} nodes are all participating network nodes that store a copy of the blockchain and take on the responsibility of verifying both the compression as well as storage works done by the miners and storage nodes, respectively.